BlitzBricksterYY-db/scgpt_mlflow_blog/scgpt_mlflow_blog_post.md

 3. **Parameter-driven preprocessing** enables flexible inference workflows
 4. **Thorough testing** prevents deployment issues

 ## Next Steps

 While this blog is comprehensive, it is not exhaustive.
 Ready to deploy your own foundation models?
 Here are some recommended next steps:

-- **Explore the Complete Notebook**: Check out our [full implementation notebook](https://github.com/databricks-ia/scgpt-mlflow-blog-post/blob/main/scgpt_mlflow_blog_post.ipynb) with working code
+- **Explore the Complete Notebook**: Check out our [full implementation notebook](https://github.com/databricks-ia/scgpt-mlflow-blog-post/blob/main/scgpt_mlflow_blog_post.ipynb) with working code (place holder for link here, will update later)
 - **Vibe coding leveraging this Blog Post**: The quickest way to deploy your own foundation models is to reference this blog post in your vibe coding tool.
 Make sure you also learn through the blog post to understand the concepts and patterns.
 - **Try Different Models**: Apply these patterns to other foundation models like [Geneformer](https://huggingface.co/ctheodoris/Geneformer) or [scBERT](https://www.nature.com/articles/s42256-022-00534-z)
 - **Mosaic AI Model Serving**: Learn about [other Mosaic AI model serving patterns](https://docs.databricks.com/en/machine-learning/model-serving/index.html) for multi-model endpoints